 We seek to foster new collaborations between scientists to recover, re-digitize and re-calibrate other historic stratospheric aerosol data sets, and invite scientists to contribute to this activity and to provide advice and expertise on how best to recover other incomplete long term observations of stratospheric composition,

-Rather than providing a new data archive for historic data sets we suggest that these measurements are to be hosted by an existing data center such as NASA's Atmospheric Science Data Center.
-The SSiRC data rescue webpage will then provide sign-post information on where to find the pre-satellite stratospheric aerosol measurement data sets in existing archives, publications and reports.
+Rather than providing a new data archive for historic data sets we suggest that these measurements are to be hosted by an existing data center such as the PANGAEA data publisher for Earth and Environmental Datasets The SSiRC data rescue webpage will then provide sign-post information on where to find the pre-satellite stratospheric aerosol measurement data sets in existing archives, publications and reports.

 The initial focus of the data rescue initiative is on the 1950s/1960s stratospheric aerosol measurements from lidars, particle counters and searchlight observations.
 The data sources from most of these observations have already been archived within reports or PhD theses, some fully tabulated.
 In some cases however, the only sources may be Figures included in reports, journal papers and other documents, in which case these will be digitized and recovered.
 A key step of the SSiRC data rescue initiative will involve registering each data set with a DOI (Digital Object Identifier) to publish the data set in an open access data repository.

 Here we provide an initial list of stratospheric aerosol datasets the SSiRC data rescue activity will focus on, and provide links to existing documentation and references.
-For the Minneapolis balloon measurements, the PI (James Rosen) has already produced a detailed description document and the data are already available on the NASA ASDC archive.
+For the Minneapolis balloon measurements, the PI (James Rosen) has already produced a detailed description document and the data are already available on the Network for Detection of Atmospheric Composition and Change (NDACC) archive.
 The activity will involve consulting with each PI, and providing links to documentation that will similarly describe each of the data sets.
 Where data is re-digitized from publications we will also clearly describe the methodology used.
 An extra focus of the initial SSiRC data rescue is to gather datasets to characterize the progression of the aerosol cloud during the initial months after the 1991 Pinatubo eruption and we include an initial section on these early post-Pinatubo period data sets.
 The datasets available are:

 Measuring in-situ the stratospheric composition became an urgent priority in the 1950s to monitor the progression of radionuclide concentrations from thermonuclear tests in the Pacific and in mid- latitudes (e.g. Telegadas and List, 1964).
 Existing US Air Force and Atomic Energy Commission high- altitude balloon-borne and U-2 aircraft monitoring capabilities began to measure aerosol in 1960 (e.g. Friend, 1961), and the program continued to 1966 (Feely et al., 1967).
 Christian Junge and co-workers analyzed stratospheric aerosol measurements from high-altitude balloon (Junge et al., 1961) and aircraft (Junge and Manson, 1961), establishing the basis of today's understanding of the vertical distribution of stratospheric aerosols (e.g. Junge, 1961; Friend, 1966).